Best STEM Electronics Kits for Teens 2026: Arduino vs Raspberry Pi vs Elegoo — illustration

 Buyer sentiment

-Buyers praise starter kit, quality, components and ease of use.
-Mixed feedback on value for money.
+Buyers praise suitability for beginners, quality, components and ease of use.

-Buyers praise quality, versatility, performance and connectivity.
-Mixed feedback on functionality and value for money.
+Buyers praise functionality, build quality, versatility and value for money.

 Buyers praise functionality, educational, ease of use and versatility.